Activities & Recreation

 Geocaching is an outdoor treasure hunting game for adventure-seekers of all ages.
 Using a GPS device, participants hide and seek small containers called caches, or “geocaches” and often post their experiences online.
 There are currently more than 60 geocaches hidden in and around the Breaks Park area.

-Pedal boats, hydro bikes, and canoes are available seasonally for rental by the hour or half hour on beautiful Laurel Lake.
+Pedal boats, kayaks and canoes are available seasonally for 1/2 hour or hour rentals on beautiful Laurel Lake.

 Rental Fees are:

 $30/8 hours for canoes and kayaks only